martinthomson/http-replay/draft-thomson-http-replay.md

 to a server in the first round trip of a connection, without waiting for the TLS handshake to complete if the client has spoken to the same server recently.

-For HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, avoiding the one or two round trip delay needed for the TLS handshake.
+When used with HTTP {{!HTTP=RFC7230}}, early data allows clients to send requests immediately, avoiding the one or two round trip delay needed for the TLS handshake.
 This is a significant performance enhancement; however, it has significant limitations.

 The primary risk of using early data is that an attacker might capture and